hyperledger/fabric/docs/source/glossary.rst

    A transaction, 'T'

-Transactions are created when a chaincode or FabToken client is used to read or write to data from the ledger.
-If you are invoking a chaincode, application clients gather the responses from endorsing peers and then package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.
-If using FabToken to create a token transaction, the FabToken client uses a prover peer to create a transaction that is submitted to the ordering service and then validated by committing peers.
+Transactions are created when a chaincode is invoked from a client application to read or write to data from the ledger.
+Application clients gather the responses from endorsing peers and then package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.

 .. _World-State: